zzzprojects/docs/dapper-plus.net/pages/documentations/identity-key-propagation.md

 ---
 Title: Master Easy Techniques to Propagate Identity and Key Values Across Your Graph
 MetaDescription: Master Easy Techniques to Propagate Identity and Key Values Across Your Graph
-LastMod: 2025-01-27
+LastMod: 2025-04-11
 ---

-# Master Easy Techniques to Propagate Identity and Key Values Across Your Graph
+# Identity Key Propagation /n Master Easy Techniques to Propagate Identity and Key Values Across Your Graph

 Propagating the key or identity value is often necessary when dealing with a graph scenario, such as an Order and Order Items.
 When you save the Order, you need to propagate the `OrderID` value to all items.